 Finally, proposers should check that time (or equivalently roll) constrained observations do not force Chandra to unfavorable pitch angles unless the observations are short or can be segmented.
-Visibility, roll, and pitch for any sky position as a function of time can be viewed using the ObsVis, either through the web interface or for download, under Observation Visualization and Planning at http://obsvis.harvard.edu/.
+Visibility, roll, and pitch for any sky position as a function of time can be viewed using the ObsVis tool, either through a web interface or for download, under Observation Visualization and Planning at http://obsvis.harvard.edu/.